ryanmwright/generator-web-browser-extension/README.md

 - Webpack with hot reload that reloads the extension in the browser automatically
 - A build pipeline to build and package your app

-Right now, only the base extension with Angular apps for the browser action and options pages is supported.
+Right now, only the base extension with Angular apps for the browser action/page and options pages is supported.
+By default the action is set to be a browser action in manifest.json, but can be changed to be a page action by modifying that file.

 # Getting started